szj2935/CLCACS/HybridCS/README.md

 ### Dataset
 The XLCoST dataset can be downloaded [here](https://drive.google.com/file/d/1tZfsYQgWmc2gG340ru5VbrZ5aLIZ41_6/view).
 We only use the program-level data.
 The XLCoST_data folder should be placed under the current directory.
+The Solidity and SQL dataset can be downloaded [here](https://github.com/fewshotcdcs/CDCS).

 ### Dependency
 You can install dependencies using the following command.